Skip to content

 }

-You can make entire objects or arrays also dynamic.
+You can make entire objects or arrays dynamic.

 2. The default value should be a key that corresponds to the array or object in _dynamic_values_.